dimsemenov/PhotoSwipe/README.md

 - **captionAndToolbarAutoHideDelay**: How long to wait before the caption and toolbar automatically disappear.
 Default = 5000.
 Set to 0 to prevent auto disappearing

+- **captionAndToolbarAutoHideOnSwipe**: This will hide the caption and toolbar when the user changes the image using a swipe gesture.
+Default = true.

 - **captionAndToolbarFlipPosition**: Place the caption at the bottom and the toolbar at the top.
 Default = false

 - **captionAndToolbarHide**: Hide the caption and toolbar.
 Default = false